cosmos/sp1-ics07-tendermint/README.md

 ## Overview

-`sp1-ics07-tendermint` is an example ZK IBC tendermint light client on Ethereum.
+`sp1-ics07-tendermint` is a ZK IBC tendermint light client on Ethereum that can:

+- Update the client with new consensus states
+- Verify the membership of any key-value pair in the counterparty's state at a given height.
+- Verify the non-membership of any key in the counterparty's state at a given height.
+- Detect misbehaviour in the counterparty's consensus (e.g. double signing, non-monotonic heights).

 ### Project Structure